CertifaiAI/learn-java-the-certifai-way/README.md

 - Guides in the form of markdown in each ex* folder will shows what to do in the particular exercise.

 - No answer will be given.
-The results on carefully designed use cases will determine the successful run of the code.
+The use cases were carefully designed to determine the successful run of the code.

 - Try the very best to craft the answer through getting the hands dirty.
 Follow your own pace.